-Many aspects of military training are of direct use in civilian professions.
-Certain elements of military training are accepted as the equivalent to the practical training needed for some professions, and in some fields conscription is considered as work experience.
+Many aspects of military training are of use in civilian professions.
+Certain elements of military training are accepted as the equivalent of the practical training needed for some professions, and in some fields conscript service can be considered as work experience.
 Furthermore, military service is considered as general work experience.

-It may be easier to obtain many civilian jobs if you have done your military service successfully and have received special, instructor's or leadership training.
+It may be easier to obtain many civilian jobs if you have done your military service successfully and have received special, instructor or leadership training.
 Military service also opens up opportunities in peacekeeping, the Rapid Deployment Force or a military career.